sgost/contentconcepts-data/services/plagiarism_correction/index.md

   title: Frequently Asked Questions
   questions:
     - id: 1
-      question: What is your stand on plagiarised content?
+      question: Why do you edit plagiarised manuscript and research papers?
-      answer: "We do not support, encourage or edit intentional plagiarism.
-However, in the modern day most plagiarism or similarity issues are due to self-plagiarism or unintentional plagiarism.
-We take up only such work.
+      answer: "We do not support, encourage or edit intentional plagiarism of research work.
+However, most plagiarism removal work or similarity reduction work we take up are manuscripts with self-plagiarism or unintentional plagiarism.
+We take up only such manuscripts and research papers for editing. "
-        "
     - id: 2
       question: Is my information secure with you?
       answer: Of course.
 We treat all our customer data with utmost care.
 We sign NDA if necessary to bring in trust with our customers.
     - id: 3
+      question: Is plagiarism checking free?
+      answer: We offer free plagiarism checking for thesis and research papers if you choose plagiarism removal and plagiarism editing service.
+Otherwise plagiarism checker starts from INR 250 (USD 5)
+    - id: 4
       question: Do you provide plagiarism report after plagiarism correction is done?
       answer: Yes, we run another round of similarity check after correcting the manuscript to ensure the manuscript is free of plagiarised content?
-    - id: 4
+    - id: 5
       question: Can you rewrite a mansucript based on others' work?
       answer: Absolutely not.
 We edit and rewrite manuscripts only for self-plagiarism and unintentional similarity as a result of citations and standard